 2008 Covenant Harbor breaks a record for summer campers with over 2,400 registered.

 2010 The Historic Carriage House is re-roofed and the garage at the Gate House is renovated to house single staff and interns.

 2011 Climbing room installed at the Jackson Family Activity Center, wall donated by Dick’s Sporting Goods store in Frisco, Texas.

-2012 With the Jackson Family Acitivity Center project fully funded in april, work began on updating the Master Plan in order to determine the next project for facility improvement as Covenant Harbor celebrates 65 years of ministry.
+2012 With the Jackson Family Activity Center project fully funded in April, work began on updating the Master Plan in order to determine the next project for facility improvement as Covenant Harbor celebrates 65 years of ministry.